 There is no place quite like Sicily.
 That is why the Mediterranean island has become one of Italy’s top tourist attractions.
-If you have decided to explore Sicily’s beauty, you must be aware of what to do and where to go and the list of things not to be missed in this place of ravishing beauty, high style, great ice-cream and fabulous food.
-Boasting everything from nature reserves to archeological ruins, Sicily has the best places dedicated to science and for those in love with history, as well as everyone in between.
+If you have decided to explore Sicily’s beauty, you must be aware of what to do and where to go and the list of things not to be missed in this place of ravishing beauty, high style, great ice cream and fabulous food.
+Boasting everything from nature reserves to archaeological ruins, Sicily has the best places dedicated to science and for those in love with history, as well as everyone in between.
 Most of Sicily’s attractions are cultural or scientific, but you can also opt for entertaining activities spent with your family on fun days out, in summer amusement & water parks such as Etnaland or Parcallario Adventure.

 This is the kind of destination where sightseeing is always more than just sightseeing.
-Sicily is a combination of balmy climate, vibrant contemporary eating, drinking and shopping scenes that gives this island wine, citrus fruits and ancient landscapes.
+Sicily is a combination of balmy climate, vibrant contemporary eating, drinking and shopping scenes that give this island wine, citrus fruits and ancient landscapes.
 The top tourist attractions are quite unique.
 At the crossroad throughout time, the best things to do in Sicily can be found throughout the island.
-Sicily is one of the best kept secrets in the modern world and here are the top attractions and the most beautiful places, which will become your ideal vacation ideas.
+Sicily is one of the best-kept secrets in the modern world and here are the top attractions and the most beautiful places, which will become your ideal vacation ideas.

 Agrigento and Piazza Armerina